 issued a license under Chapter 301, Occupation Code, that is revoked or suspended.

-The CDSA assists the member, LAR or DR in hiring or retaining service providers in accordance with qualifications and other requirements of the HCBS STAR+PLUS Waiver (SPW) program.
+The FMSA assists the member, LAR or DR in hiring or retaining service providers in accordance with qualifications and other requirements of the STAR+PLUS Home and Community Based Services (HCBS) program.

 8243 Authorizing CDS